Better Together: Cross and Joint Covariances Enhance Signal Detectability in Undersampled Data

 In order to determine whether a specific singular value in a covariance matrix corresponds to a true signal or merely to sampling fluctuations, one typically starts by using random matrix theory (RMT) methods \cite{Potters_Bouchaud_2020} to calculate spectra of correlation matrices emerging from finite sampling effects in asymptotically uncorrelated data.
-These spectra are known for the self covariances \cite{marchenko1967распределение,Potters_Bouchaud_2020} and cross covariances~\cite{Forrester_2014,dupic2014spectraldensityproductswishart,Philiplinear, Rocks2022,PhysRevE2010ref,Potters_Bouchaud_2020} within and between large-dimensional variables.
+These spectra are known for the self covariances \cite{marchenko1967распределение,Potters_Bouchaud_2020} and cross covariances~\cite{Forrester_2014,dupic2014spectraldensityproductswishart,Philiplinear, Rocks2022,PhysRevE2010ref,Potters_Bouchaud_2020} within and between high-dimensional variables.
 Roughly speaking, a spectral outlier beyond this pure statistical noise is then statistically significant, and signals that produce such outliers can be estimated.
 Indeed, this intuition has been made precise for self covariances: when a signal magnitude crosses a certain threshold, the ability to detect the signal in the data self-covariance matrix undergoes a second order phase transition (the Baik, Ben Arous, and P\'ech\'e, or BBP, transition \cite{BBP}), and the accuracy with which the principal vector corresponding to the largest eigenvalue of the covariance matrix characterizes the true signal rapidly increases from zero~\cite{BBP,BENAYCHGEORGES2011494,Potters_Bouchaud_2020}.
-To our knowledge, no definitive similar analysis exists for cross-covariances.
+Similarly, the asymptotic performance and limiting spectral distributions for high-dimensional CCA regime have been rigorously established~\cite{Bao2017CanonicalCC} along with the deviations between true and estimated signal~\cite{bykhovskaya2025highdimensionalcanonicalcorrelationanalysis}.
+To our knowledge, no definitive similar analysis exists for cross-covariances without whitening.
 In particular, it is not known how the ability of different linear methods to estimate low-rank correlations between two high-dimensional variables depends on properties of the variables, and numerical simulations suggest that this dependence is non-trivial \cite{abdelaleem2024simultaneous}.
 Our goal is to fill in this gap.
 A precise understanding of \emph{when} a low-rank correlation between $X$ and $Y$ can be detected, and \emph{how accurately} it can be characterized, requires a model of the signal.
 One reasonable model with a single signal is the \emph{latent feature model} (see, e.g., \cite{abdelaleem2024simultaneous,martini2024data,Philiplinear}):